Budget Vest That Gets the Job Done

 Pros

-- ✓ Reflective strips for visibility
+- ✓ Reflective strips enhance low-light visibility

 Cons

-- ✗ No padding or comfort features
+- ✗ No padding around neck and shoulders

 Frequently Asked Questions

-How long does this vest last?
+How long does the initial odor last?